 - Thoughtlessly allowing notifications or permissions for a website could lead to a Chrome hi-jack, where a popup window from your browser takes over your screen and locks up your keyboard and mouse.
 Even safe sites can sometimes be compromised and have bad links or pop-ups.
 If an employee doesn’t realize this is a scam and calls the number on a chrome hijack page, it could lead to a severe breach.

 All these missteps are unintentional, but that doesn’t mean that you shouldn’t plan ahead for them.
 The scary thing is that this is just a short list of some of the many possible ways that human error could lead to a breach.
 Cyber criminals know that their best bet to steal your information is through your employees and they aim to take advantage of it every single day.

 Make sure that you give your staff proper cybersecurity training regularly and make your digital policies well-known.
 Be an active participant in reducing human error and making sure no one falls for scams.
 Cybersecurity is a multifaceted and complex process, but educating your employees can be simple and easy.
 Regular reminders and trainings can help enforce a mindset of caution and keep employees from making simple mistakes.
-The hardest part may be knowing where to start.
+Although, the hardest part may be knowing where to start.

 Luckily for you, this Cybersecurity Awareness Month we’ve got you covered. .
 This month we are offering a $750 Cybersecurity Training for FREE to businesses.
 We will also be posting a daily tip each day on how to stay safe.
 Contact our office to schedule a training.
 We’ll help you learn simple steps that will put you on a path to less human error and stronger cybersecurity!
 Couldn’t be simpler, right?